 All medicines are drugs.
 On the other hand, all drugs are not medicines.

-As for example, Paracetamol, also known as Acetaminophen (Analgesic and Antipyretic); Morphine (Analgesic); and Ampicillin (Antibiotic) etc. For example of medicine, Paracetamol tablet, Paracetamol syrup Paracetamol elixir and Ampicillin tablet etc. You may also read: Difference between Sterile and Pyrogen-free
+For example, Paracetamol, also known as Acetaminophen (Analgesic and Antipyretic); Morphine (Analgesic); and Ampicillin (Antibiotic) etc. Examples of medicine: Paracetamol tablets, Paracetamol syrup Paracetamol elixir, and Ampicillin tablets etc. You may also read: Difference between Sterile and Pyrogen-free

 Summary of drug vs medicine